Laci1953/Cowgol_on_CP_M/README.md

 The EXAMPLES folder contains examples of Cowgol compilation sessions and details related on how to mix Cowgol C and assembler.

-# The structure of the Cowgol applications
+# Structure of the Cowgol applications
 ------------------------------------------

 There are more than one way to configure a Cowgol project.